deepikamallupally/Secure-File-Storage-Using-Hybrid-Cryptography/README.md

 10Provide the reconstructed file for the user to download.

 How to Run
-Note: This project is based on Python 2.7.15.
+Note: This project is based on Python latest version.
 Running it on any other platform might create compatibility issues.

 Steps:
 Install Requirements